clairey-zx81/json-model/TUTO.md

 3.141592653589793238462643
 ```

-We can check that its content conforms to PI definitionn inside the `Person-2` model:
+We can check that its content conforms to PI definition inside the `Person-2` model:

 ```sh
 jmc --name PI Person-2 pi.json  # PASS